babel/website/docs/assumptions.md

 ## `constantReexports`

-When re-exporting a bindin from a module, assume that it doesn't change and thus it's safe to directly export it, as if you were doing
+When re-exporting a binding from a module, assume that it doesn't change and thus it's safe to directly export it, as if you were doing

 ```js
 import { value as val } from "dep";